autoreject/autoreject/README.rst

 Dependencies
 ------------

-We are actively trying to reduce the number of dependencies.
-However, as of now these are the dependencies for the examples to run:
+These are the dependencies to use autoreject:

 * numpy (>=1.8)
 * matplotlib (>=1.3)